You are here:Home/Blog/UQ Team/UQ International Student Enrolment Adviser Spotlight

 For this reason, we invest in attracting the right specialists to join our team as UniQuest Student Enrolment Advisers.
 Our Student Enrolment Advisers communicate with students from enquiry through to enrolment on behalf of our university partners.
 It’s a huge responsibility to ensure every student has an excellent recruitment experience and feels valued, so we make sure we’re getting just the right people for the job.
 UQ Student Enrolment Advisers are talented in their own unique ways, but they all have a passion for helping students and exceptional student service skills in common.

-To demonstrate how our Student Enrolment Advisers support prospective students – and our university partners – day-to-day, I’ve sat down with Dominic Wylor-Owen to get his perspective on the role.
+To demonstrate how our Student Enrolment Advisers support prospective students – and our university partners – day-to-day, we’ve asked Dominic Wylor-Owen for his perspective on the role.

 Meet Dominic – A UniQuest Student Enrolment Adviser